Software bloat: Examples

 CD- and DVD-burning applications such as Nero Burning ROM have become criticized for being bloated.
 Superfluous features not specifically tailored to the end user are sometimes installed by default through express setups.

 A number of technology blogs have also covered the issue of increased bloatware on cell phones.
 However, they refer to a different issue, specifically that of wireless carriers loading phones with software that, in many cases, cannot be easily, if at all, deleted.
 This has been most frequently cited with respect to Android devices, although this phenomenon exists on phones running many other operating systems.

 Some of the most popular current messaging apps, which were previously only focused on instant messaging, have been criticized for being bloated due to feature creep.
-WeChat added additional features such as games, subscription services, WeChat Pay e-wallet,a news aggregator, e-commerce hub, e-government feature, cinema booking system, restaurant finder and ridesharing company, which has increased the size of the app from 2 MB in 2011 to 58 MB in 2018.
+WeChat during its transformation into a super-app added additional features such as games, subscription services, WeChat Pay e-wallet, a news aggregator, an e-commerce hub, an e-government feature, a cinema booking system, a restaurant finder and a ridesharing company, which has increased the size of the app from 2 MB in 2011 to more than 750 MB in 2025.
 Facebook Messenger, which has been separated from the Facebook app, is similarly criticized for adding additional features such as games, bots and features which copied from Snapchat such as Messenger Day (Stories), face filters, a camera with the ability to edit photos, doodle draw and added emojis and stickers.
 In January 2018, the head of Facebook Messaging, David A. Marcus, admitted that the app itself is extremely bloated and promised to redesign the whole app to remove unnecessary features and streamline it.
 The redesigned and streamlined Facebook Messenger app was announced in October 2018, in which its features are reduced to messaging, stories, discover tab and camera.